natanimb44/wikipulse/project_brief.md

 ## How the anomaly detection actually works

-Nothing fancy, just statistics — no ML model, at least not yet.
+Nothing fancy, just statistics, no ML model, at least not yet.
 For each page or editor, in every 1-minute tumbling window:

 1. Keep an EWMA baseline of `edit_count` per entity, smoothing factor around 0.3, updated window over window.
 2. Track rolling variance for that same entity the same way (EWMA of squared deviation from the baseline, not a separate pass), and compute `z_score = (current_count - ewma_baseline) / max(sqrt(rolling_variance), 1.0)`.
 The floor on the denominator keeps a brand-new entity's z-score from blowing up before it has any real history.